lemonzi/dotfiles/README.md

 again.
 No easy way of updating the repo is provided.
 Eventually, the idea is to use symlinks or something like that.

+Not automated yet:

+- Code-signing the GDB certificate.

 Usage:

 ```bash